yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/manage-deployments/upgrade-software-install.md

 type: docs
 ---

 YugabyteDB is a distributed database that can be installed on multiple nodes.
 Upgrades happen in-place with minimal impact on availability and performance.
 This is achieved using a rolling upgrade, where each node is upgraded one at a time.
-YugabyteDB [automatically rebalances](../../../explore/linear-scalability/data-distribution/) the universe as nodes are taken down and brought back up during the upgrade.
+YugabyteDB [automatically re-balances](../../../explore/linear-scalability/data-distribution/) the universe as nodes are taken down and brought back up during the upgrade.

 If you have issues after upgrading a universe, you can roll back in-place and restore the universe to its state before the upgrade.
+Roll back is available for universes being upgraded from YugabyteDB version 2.20.3 and later.

 ## View and import releases